Everest Base Camp Trek Weather in December and January

 This is so because of Christmas and New Year, the two most celebrated holidays worldwide.
 This is the time when people prefer to spend their leisure time with friends and family.

 However, there are large numbers of trekkers visiting Everest during this time of the year as well.
-It totally depends upon how they want to spend their vacation.
+It depends upon how they want to spend their vacation.

 Trails remain sunny throughout the day time and you will be able to experience sunlight even in the forest.
 Throughout the trail, you will be able to have majestic views of the Himalayas and vegetation.